xriley/Orbit-Theme/README.md

 This Bootstrap template is made by UX/UI designer [Xiaoying Riley](https://twitter.com/3rdwave_themes) for developers and is 100% FREE as long as you **keep the footer attribution link**.
 You do not have the rights to resell, sublicense or redistribute (even for free) the template on its own or as a separate attachment from any of your work.

-If you'd like to **use the template without the attribution**, you can [buy the **commercial license** via the theme website](https://themes.3rdwavemedia.com/bootstrap-templates/resume/orbit-free-resume-cv-bootstrap-theme-for-developers/)
+If you'd like to **use the template without the attribution link**, you can [buy the **commercial license** via the theme website](https://themes.3rdwavemedia.com/bootstrap-templates/resume/orbit-free-resume-cv-bootstrap-theme-for-developers/)

 #### Follow Xiaoying